Dirk-Sandberg/java-project/README.md

 # java-project
-update to see AWS CodeBuild automatically build
+Update to see AWS CodeBuild automatically build